‘How likely are you to recommend us to a friend?’

 The Net Promoter Score calculation is pretty simple.
 NPS can be calculated by simply subtracting the Percentage of Detractors from the Percentage of Promoters.
 You might ask, then what about the Passives?
 Well, they are included in the total participants from which the promoter and detractor percentages are calculated.
 To summarize,

 Note: Just like you calculate Net Promoter Score for your customers, you can deduce NPS for your employees as well.
 In this case, it is called Employee Net Promoter Score (eNPS).
-The NPS formula remains the same, and you simply have to replace customer numbers with your employee numbers.
+The Net Promoter Score formula remains the same, and you simply have to replace customer numbers with your employee numbers.

 The popularity of Net Promoter Score or NPS is justified due to its straightforward approach.
 And companies/brands use the ‘likelihood to recommend’ idea, as the key metric to predict their growth in revenue.

-A good NPS score is an indicative of happy customers and that you are doing a great job.
-On the other hand, a weak NPS score means that your business is on dangerous grounds.
+A good Net Promoter Score is an indicative of happy customers and that you are doing a great job.
+On the other hand, a weak NPS means that your business is on dangerous grounds.

 Promoters are the happy bunch who will boost your brand value.
 They are fiercely loyal customers who defend your brand.
 They are ready to forgive the lapses at your end.
 And most importantly, they recruit.
 Yes, they recruit their friends, family, and everyone they know, who is in need of a product/service you offer.
 One promoter can bring you several potential customers.